hakaneroztekin/design-patterns-in-java/README.md

 [-] Since it has static methods, it is hard to unit test.

 [-] Violates single responsibility principle since it has two responsibilities.

+### Behavioral Design patterns

+### 6. Adapter
+Adapter adapts incompatible classes to work together with our code.
+It's helpful when we can't change the incompatible classes such as in 3rd party libraries.

+[+] Business logic is left untouched since the conversion is made outside [Single Responsibility]

+[+] New adapters can be introduced without changing the existing code [Open/Closed Principle]

+[-] Code becomes more complex with new classes.